4WD MODIFICATIONS - ELECTRIC & LIGHTS

-This 12-LED array comes as a pencil beam or a spread beam, thanks to differently-shaped reflectors behind each LED.
+This 12-LED array came as a pencil beam or a spread beam, thanks to differently-shaped reflectors behind each LED.

 We chose a pencil and spread combination, mounting the pencil beam in front of the driver and the spread in front of the passenger.

-The advantage Hella 350mm LED light bar pair has is that the bars are small enough to mount in the grilles of many 4WDs, without the need for a ‘roo bar or nudge bar mounting.
-Alternatively, they can mount on a roof rack.
+The advantage Hella 350mm LED light bar pair had is that the bars were small enough to mount in the grilles of many 4WDs, without the need for a ‘roo bar or nudge bar mounting.
+Alternatively, they could mount on a roof rack.

 Our test pair was available for less than $600.